Art-of-WiFi/UniFi-API-browser/README.md

 The UniFi API browser tool offers the following features and benefits:

-- browse data collections/API endpoints exposed by the UniFi Controller API in an easy manner
+- browse data menu_options/API endpoints exposed by the UniFi Controller API in an easy manner
 - switch between sites managed by the connected controller
 - switch between output formats (currently `JSON`, `JSON highlighted`, `PHP array, interactive` and `PHP array, highlighted` have been implemented)
-- copy the results to clipboard (this is only supported with the `JSON` output format, will fail gracefully with large collections)
+- copy the results to clipboard (this is only supported with the `JSON` output format, will fail gracefully with large menu_options)
 - switch between the default Bootstrap theme and the [Bootswatch](https://bootswatch.com/) themes
 - an "About" modal which shows version information for PHP, cURL, and the UniFi Controller
 - very easy setup with minimal dependencies